jquery/learn.jquery.com/page/about-jquery/additional-support.md

 If you wish to post code snippets to the channel, you should use a paste site, like [jsfiddle.net](http://jsfiddle.net/) or [jsbin.com](http://jsbin.com/).

+Additional info regarding jQuery's use of IRC can be found on [irc.jquery.org](http://irc.jquery.org).

 ### StackOverflow

 There is an active and well-informed support community at [StackOverflow](http://stackoverflow.com/questions/tagged/jquery).
 You can likely find an answer for whatever issue you're experiencing.
 If your question isn't addressed, you can ask a new question and often receive a quick response.